Calculated variables

 View calculated variables in schedule - Statistics

 You can select a calculated variable to be viewed in statistics.
-Visibility settings are done on an organizational level, meaning that all variables might not be used or configured to be viewed by your organisation.
+Visibility settings are done on an organizational level, meaning that all variables might not be used or configured to be viewed by your organization.

 Read more about Statistics.